 Throughout KS3 at BBAO we strive to help students fill gaps in their knowledge and to support them to make exceptional progress so that they are at, or move rapidly towards, age related expectations.
-We offer students an interesting and creative cross-curriculum which develops students’ literacy and numeracy alongside their understanding of history and the world around them.
+We offer students an interesting and creative curriculum through a themed approach that develops students’ literacy and numeracy alongside their understanding of history and the world around them.

 At Bromley Beacon Academy, we aim to equip our children with the mathematics skills that they will need throughout their lives.

 We aim to ensure all pupils become fluent in the fundamentals of mathematics: that they develop a solid understanding of key concepts and build a firm foundation of arithmetic skills.

 In addition, we encourage our children to become confident problem-solvers by offering a range of opportunities to apply their mathematical knowledge - to show their ability to work and reason systematically and logically.

 We take advantage of cross-curricular links to enable children to see the real-life application of their maths skills and knowledge.